 Target Strategy Outcome Timeframe Achievement Date Complete Availability of written material in alternative formats The school will make itself aware of the services available through the LA for converting written information into alternative formats.
-The school will be able to provide written information in different formats when required for individual purposes Ongoing Delivery of information to disabled pupils improved Make available school brochures, school newsletters and other information for parents in alternative formats Review all current school publications and promote the availability in different formats for those that require it All school information available for all Summer 2018 Delivery of school information to parents and the local community improved Survey parents/carers as to the quality of communication to seek their opinions as to how to improve.
+The school will be able to provide written information in different formats when required for individual purposes Ongoing Delivery of information to disabled pupils improved · Make available school brochures, school newsletters and other information for parents in alternative formats Review all current school publications and promote the availability in different formats for those that require it All school information available for all Ongoing Delivery of school information to parents and the local community improved Survey parents/carers as to the quality of communication to seek their opinions as to how to improve.
 Send out survey to parents regarding quality of communication.
 School is more aware of the opinions of parents and acts on this.
-January 2018 Parental opinion is surveyed and action taken appropriately.
+Annually Parental opinion is surveyed and action taken appropriately.
 Review documentation with a view of ensuring accessibility for pupils with visual impairment Get advice from Hearing & Visually Impaired Service on alternative formats and use of IT software to produce customised materials.
-All school information available for all Autumn 2018 Delivery of school information to pupils & parents with visual difficulties improved.
-Raise the awareness of adults working at and for the school on the importance of good communications systems.
+All school information available for all Ongoing Delivery of school information to pupils & parents with visual difficulties improved Raise the awareness of adults working at and for the school on the importance of good communications systems.
 Arrange training courses.
-Awareness of target group raised Ongoing from Autumn 2018 School is more effective in meeting the needs of pupils.
-The school moves towards an electronic method of reporting to parents.
-Electronic reporting methods are explored.
-The school has explored electronic reporting methods and is knowledgeable about best practice.
-Autumn 2019 The school is able to move forward with electronic reporting to parents.
+Awareness of target group raised Ongoing School is more effective in meeting the needs of pupils.